mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### How may classical conditioning account for acquisition of the conditioned response in the scenario?

-During the pilots training, they learn to associate the flashing light (CS) with the possibility of danger, causing a rush of adrenaline (CR).
+During the pilots training, they learn to associate the flashing light (CS) with the possibility of danger (UCS), causing a rush of adrenaline (CR).

 # Learning Activity 11.8